dot-5g/sepp/README.md

 # Security Edge Protection Proxy (SEPP)

-> :construction:The project is under development. :construction:
+> :construction: This project is under development. :construction:

 An open source implementation of the 5G Security Edge Protection Proxy (SEPP).